Clastify logo

 Then add:

-The useful product is electrical energy; the chemical product is water.
-That's why hydrogen fuel cells are often described as clean at the point of use.
+The useful product is electrical energy.
+The chemical product is water, which is why hydrogen fuel cells are often called clean at the point of use.

 Image